FireBlaze360308YT/Collatz-conjecture/README.md

 #This repository will only contain the python file
 #I know the code is not perfect and could be improved, i'm looking foward to do it!

+## Last Update (05/03/25):
+A lot lighter than before, and faster, improved redability